Land Use Act Decree, Advantages and Disadvantages of Land Use Decree, It leads to escalation in the cost of land survey

-It has facilitated borrowing of capital for further investment in agriculture.
+It has facilitated the borrowing of capital for further investment in agriculture.
 It prevents fragmentation of land since land acquired under the decree cannot be shared into bits

 Disadvantages of Land Use act Decree

-Land acquisition process has become bureaucratic and often meets with bottlenecks.
+The land acquisition process has become bureaucratic and often meets with bottlenecks.
 It has impoverished communities whose main assets were their lands.

 It has encouraged dishonesty through illegal sale and backdating of ownership or title deeds after 1978

-Land is not necessarily allocated to every potential agricultural developer
+The land is not necessarily allocated to every potential agricultural developer